bcgov/sbc-mcap/README.md

   #### Simple html-based examples (src/examples)
   There are two simplified example applications:
   - Web Chat
-  - Live Assist (both Video Chat and Co-Browse)
+  - CoBrowse (currently under development)

 Both of these example sub-projects contain the minimal html/css/javascript required to implement each of the MCAP functions they demonstrate.
 These examples do not require node.js or any other infrastructure to run.
 They can be run directly from a browser or placed on any web server and used directly.
 For more information please refer to the `README.MD` in each sub-project.